kritgrover/data-analysis/README.md

 - Replace the NaN values in the bmi, diagnosis, blood_test, ecg, ultrasound, mri, xray, children, months columns with zeroes.

 Once the NaN values are handled, values are corrected and normalized.
 Let's take a closer look at the gender column.
 It's a big mess: there we have female, male, man, woman.
-You need to correct the data in this column.
+Data is to be corrected in this column.
 The values should be either f or m.

 ## Stage 3: Statistical Analysis